leonrjg/Vakthund/README.md

 Self-hosted web dashboard for security researchers to manage and track IoT devices obtained from public sources such as Shodan or ZoomEye.

 ## 🟍 Features:
-🟢 Periodically save devices that match certain criteria on the search engines
+🟢 Periodically save hosts that match certain criteria on the search engines

-🟢 Configure and execute actions targeting certain devices
+🟢 Configure and execute actions targeting certain hosts

 🟢 Choose what search engine to use for each device

+🟢 Filter hosts by tag, device type or any related value

 🟢 Confirm whether a host is online directly on the web interface

+🟢 See the full result from the search engine on the web interface

 ## Setup
 ```sh